 Both Ohio law and the federal Consolidated Omnibus Budget Reconciliation Act (COBRA) permit employees to continue their group health coverage if they leave the group for certain specified reasons.
 According to federal law, when comparing state and federal continuation rights, employees may apply the law that is more favorable to their situation.
 Ohio law covers insured group health plans that provide hospital, surgical, or major medical benefits.
-The state law covers all employers regardless of size but provides shorter continuation (OH Code Sec.
+The state law covers all employers regardless of size (OH Code Sec.
 3923.38).

 Notice requirement.
 The employer is required to notify the employee of the right to continue coverage at the same time the employer notifies the employee of the termination of employment.
 The notice should inform the employee of what the continuation coverage will cost.